-The Neagh Bann International River Basin District is a mix of fertile valleys, small drumlin hills and urban centres.
-It hosts good quality waters and protected sites, including internationally important wetlands that depend on water, whilst most of the main urban areas are located beside rivers.
-The district's waters provide fishing and boating with some areas attracting many tourists.
-Water is critical to the economy, generating and sustaining wealth through activities such as agriculture, commercial fishing, industry, services, transport and tourism.
+The North Western IRBD is a largely rural area with many high quality waters and protected sites that depend on water.
+Its mix of fertile valleys and mountainous landscapes host agricultural and forestry activities and its spectacular coastline, surfing beaches and remote beauty spots attract many tourists.
+Water is critical to the economy of the North Western IRBD, generating and sustaining wealth through activities such as agriculture, forestry, aquaculture, power generation, industry, services, transport and tourism.
 However, water is a fragile resource that needs to be protected.

 The Water Framework Directive (WFD) was adopted in 2000.
-It requires governments to take a new approach to managing all their waters: rivers, lakes, groundwater, estuaries (transitional) and coastal waters.
-Member states must ensure that their waters achieve at least good status, generally by 2015, and that status doesn't deteriorate in any waters.
+It requires governments to take a new approach to managing all their waters: rivers, canals, lakes, reservoirs, groundwaters, protected areas (including wetlands and other water-dependent ecosystems), estuaries (transitional) and coastal waters.
+Member states must ensure that their waters achieve at least good status, generally by 2027 at the latest, and that status doesn't deteriorate in any waters.
 To achieve good status and preserve the best waters, it is necessary to prepare and implement management plans for those waters.

-This plan is for the portion of the Neagh Bann IRBD in Ireland.
-It covers the period 2009-2015 and has been prepared in consultation with al stakeholders.
+This plan is for that portion of the North Western IRBD that lies in Ireland.
+It covers the period 2009-2015 and has been prepared in consultation with all stakeholders.
 It sets out the measures to be taken by all stakeholders and the tools to prioritise the application of available resources to those measures, with the aim of achieving the objectives of the directive.
 The key parties in its implementation are:

-- the district's local authorities (Monaghan, Cavan, Louth, and Meath), which acted jointly to make the plan; Monaghan County Council, as the coordinating local authority in the district will aim to coordinate the work of the authorities and public participation in the district and to coordinate work with the Northern Ireland Environment Agency; - the Environmental Protection Agency, which is responsible for reporting to the European Union, coordinating activities at national level and certain other tasks such as assigning status, monitoring programmes and review of the plan; - the Department of Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Programme plays a significant role in determining priorities for investment in infrastructure and the availability of resources to local authorities; - other public authorities identified under the 2003 Water Policy Regulations, which are required to exercise their functions in a manner which is consistent with the objectives of the river basin management plan; - the Water Framework Directive National Advisory Committee which will oversee implementation of the plan at national level.
+- the district's local authorities (Donegal, Cavan, Leitrim, Longford, Monaghan and Sligo), which acted jointly to make the plan; Donegal County Council, as the coordinating local authority in the district will aim to coordinate the work of the authorities and public participation in the district and to coordinate work with the Northern Ireland Environment Agency; - the Environmental Protection Agency, which is responsible for reporting to the European Union, coordinating activities at national level and certain other tasks such as assigning status, monitoring programmes and review of the plan; - the Department of Environment, Heritage and Local Government which has a coordinating role in relation to implementation of the Water Framework Directive, and through the Local Government Fund and Water Services Investment Programme plays a significant role in determining priorities for investment in infrastructure and the availability of resources to local authorities; - other public authorities identified under the 2003 Water Policy Regulations, which are required to exercise their functions in a manner which is consistent with the objectives of the river basin management plan; - the Water Framework Directive National Advisory Committee which will oversee implementation of the plan at national level.
 It is chaired by the Department of Environment, Heritage and Local Government and involves representatives from the Department of Agriculture, Fisheries and Food, the Environmental Protection Agency, the County and City Managers Association (representing local authorities) and other Government Departments as appropriate.

-The Environmental Protection Agency has, in an interim status assessment based on the results of the monitoring up to 2008, classified the surface waters in the Neagh Bann IRBD according to their ecological status and chemical status; groundwater is classified on a system combining chemical and quantitative status:
+The Environmental Protection Agency has, in an interim status assessment based on the results of the monitoring up to 2008, classified the surface waters in the North Western IRBD according to their ecological status and chemical status; groundwater is classified based on a system combining chemical and quantitative status: